bitcoinops/bitcoinops.github.io/_topics/en/schnorr-signatures.md

   - title: Presentations and discussions about schnorr signatures
     url: /en/newsletters/2020/07/01/#schnorr-signatures-and-multisignatures

+  - title: Proposal to update BIP340 schnorr signatures to use evenness tiebreaker
+    url: /en/newsletters/2020/08/19/#proposed-uniform-tiebreaker-in-schnorr-signatures

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Will a schnorr soft fork introduce a new address format?